-Monterey County agriculture pumps $8.2 billion into the local economy and supports more than 73,000 jobs, Agricultural Commissioner Eric Lauritzen announced as he released the first comprehensive economic analysis of the county’s leading industry.
+Monterey County agriculture pumps $8.12 billion into the local economy and supports more than 76,000 jobs, Agricultural Commissioner Eric Lauritzen announced as he released an updated report of a comprehensive economic analysis of the county’s leading industry on June 30, 2015.

-- With $5.1 billion in direct economic output, agriculture was the county’s largest economic sector.
-An additional $3.1 billion is spent by agriculture companies and their employees.
+- With $5.7 billion in direct economic output, agriculture was the county’s largest economic sector at 18.5% of total economic output.
+An additional $2.4 billion is spent by agriculture companies and their employees.

-- Agriculture was directly responsible for 45,176 jobs -- about one job in every five in Monterey County.
+- Agriculture was directly responsible for 55,702 jobs -- about one job in every four in Monterey County.

-The report, “Economic Contributions of Monterey County Agriculture”, was released In April, 2012 at a briefing held in Salinas.
+The report, “Economic Contributions of Monterey County Agriculture: Leading the Field through Diversity and Technology”, was released on June 30, 2015 at a media briefing held in Salinas.
 Drs.
-Langholz and DePaolis presented their findings to the news media and representatives of business and agriculture.
-They included: Jim Bogart, President and General Counsel, Grower-Shipper Association; Norm Groot, Executive Director, Monterey County Farm Bureau; Mary Zischke, Executive Director, California Leafy Greens Research Board; and Laura Tourte, County Director, Santa Cruz County Cooperative Extension; Kim Ha Wadsworth, Director of Technology, Monterey County Business Council.
+Langholz and DePaolis, of Middlebury Institute of International Studies in Monterey, presented their findings to the news media and representatives of business and agriculture.
+They included: Jim Bogart, President and General Counsel, Grower-Shipper Association; Norm Groot, Executive Director, Monterey County Farm Bureau; Kim Stemler, Executive Director, Monterey County Vintners & Growers Association; and Carolyn O'Donnel, Commiunications Director, California Strawberry Commission.

 Lauritzen also noted that the report showcases on-going technology links between the Ag sector and Silicon Valley, academia, finance, and public entities, highlghted by the Forbes Reinventing America Ag Tech Summit coming to the Salinas Valley in early July 2015.